Charlene, Walla Walla, WA

 Blair Gammon, Portland, Or

 "As a pilot being in optimal health is very important to me.
-That's why when it came to my heart I chose the Northwest Regional Heart Center at Adventist Medical Center."
+That's why when it came to my heart I chose the Northwest Regional Heart and Vascular at Adventist Medical Center."

 Barbara Wells, Happy Valley, OR